0xGeekHub/pixcode/readme.md

 # Pixcode
 Pixcode is a nice and easy to implement way to encode your data to pixels.
-You can easily encode almost any file to pixels (also remember that houge files takes more time to encrypt and decrypt).
+You can easily encode almost any file to pixels (also remember that huge files takes more time to encrypt and decrypt).

 ### Installation
 First of all clone this repo using: